Air France-KLM (OTCMKTS:AFLYY) Sees Strong Trading Volume – Here’s What Happened

-Air France-KLM SA (OTCMKTS:AFLYY – Get Free Report) shares saw unusually-strong trading volume on Monday .
-Approximately 70,626 shares changed hands during trading, an increase of 16% from the previous session’s volume of 60,721 shares.The stock last traded at $1.10 and had previously closed at $1.09.
+Shares of Air France-KLM SA (OTCMKTS:AFLYY – Get Free Report) saw an uptick in trading volume on Monday .
+70,652 shares were traded during trading, a decline of 1% from the previous session’s volume of 71,237 shares.The stock last traded at $1.23 and had previously closed at $1.23.

 Analyst Upgrades and Downgrades

-A number of research firms have issued reports on AFLYY.
-Morgan Stanley reiterated an “underweight” rating on shares of Air France-KLM in a research report on Friday, March 7th.
-UBS Group lowered Air France-KLM from a “strong-buy” rating to a “hold” rating in a report on Tuesday, March 25th.
-Finally, Redburn Atlantic upgraded Air France-KLM from a “hold” rating to a “strong-buy” rating in a research note on Tuesday, March 25th.
-Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, Air France-KLM presently has a consensus rating of “Hold”.
+A number of research firms recently commented on AFLYY.
+Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating on shares of Air France-KLM in a research report on Friday.
+UBS Group downgraded shares of Air France-KLM from a “strong-buy” rating to a “hold” rating in a research note on Tuesday, March 25th.
+Finally, Redburn Atlantic raised shares of Air France-KLM from a “hold” rating to a “strong-buy” rating in a report on Tuesday, March 25th.
+Two research analysts have rated the stock with a sell rating, six have given a hold rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Hold”.

 Air France-KLM Price Performance

-Air France-KLM (OTCMKTS:AFLYY – Get Free Report) last issued its quarterly earnings data on Wednesday, April 30th.
-The transportation company reported ($0.12) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.17) by $0.05.
-The firm had revenue of $7.54 billion during the quarter, compared to analysts’ expectations of $7.39 billion.
+Air France-KLM (OTCMKTS:AFLYY – Get Free Report) last issued its earnings results on Wednesday, April 30th.
+The transportation company reported ($0.12) EPS for the quarter, topping the consensus estimate of ($0.17) by $0.05.
 Air France-KLM had a net margin of 1.79% and a return on equity of 84.54%.
-As a group, sell-side analysts expect that Air France-KLM SA will post 0.21 earnings per share for the current fiscal year.
+The company had revenue of $7.54 billion for the quarter, compared to the consensus estimate of $7.39 billion.
+As a group, equities analysts forecast that Air France-KLM SA will post 0.21 EPS for the current fiscal year.

 About Air France-KLM